SeraphimRP/typeprint/README.md

 # typeprint
-A quick script to print text files as if it was being typed.
+A quick program to print text files as if it was being typed.